hohfchns/DeshanimQuest-Archive/README.md

+# EDIT: This project is long abandoned.
+It might be remade from scratch at some point, but this version is dead.

 # **DeshanimQuest - An RPG by hohfchns/Hanzofactory, DSDusty, and LordanHax/sounD**

 The roadmap for the game can be found here: https://trello.com/b/llTLmu8z/deshanimquest-roadmap